CESNET/eduroam-icinga/doc/tests.md

 The eighth parameter uses service variable `testing_password`.
 The ninth parameter is fixed and is set to `50`.
 The tenth parameter uses service variable `testing_id`.
+The eleventh parameter takes no value, the parameter makes `rad_eap_test` print certificate info.

 The configuration must assure that two tests with with the same username must always have different MAC address (-M key).
 Timeouts also apply in this condition.